-Silver rims are another great idea, one which will pay off for the people.
+Silver rims are another great idea that will pay off for the people.
 That color is exciting and will dazzle any onlooker who sees the car.

 The Silver rims are in high demand, and that is a good idea to follow.
-Invest in the car and make a smart decisions as is possible.
+Invest in the car and make as smart decisions as possible.

 Silver rims will add real value to the car over time.
-Resell the car at a higher price tag, thanks to the silver rims.
+Resell the car at a higher price, thanks to the silver rims.
 Blue will match Silver rims quite nicely once installed too.

 Everyone loves to see Chrome rims on a car.
 That color is sparkling and will enhance the blue color shade.

 Some people wonder whether Chrome is a color.
-But whether it is a shade or a color, it will be nice to see.
+But it will be nice to see whether it is a shade or a color.

-Chrome rims are a wise investment since other people will look at the color more often.
+Chrome rims are a wise investment since others will look at the color more often.